mbrainar/ed-qos/README.md

 ## Testing

-The IMAPEX team should attempt to have unittests with  100% code coverage.
-An example test suite is contained within the tests.py file for the boilerplate application
+Currently test coverage is lacking for this application.

 The tests are can be run in the following ways::